dnezan/air-quality-forecasting-azureAutoML/README.md

 | 201-300 | ![Poor](https://via.placeholder.com/10/ffa500?text=+) Poor |
 | 301-400 | ![Very Poor](https://via.placeholder.com/10/ff4500?text=+) Very Poor |
 | 401-500 | ![Severe](https://via.placeholder.com/10/ff0000?text=+) Severe |

+Note that this method is only an approximation and may not be as accurate as the official CPCB method, which takes into account the concentrations of all eight pollutants.

 Using these labels, this problem statement can also be extended into a classification problem in order to predict future air quality index in Chennai.